firefly-iii/docs/docs/docs/references/firefly-iii/search.md

 You can do this with the format `xxxx-xx-xx` where you change any set of `xx` into your desired outcome.
 The format is `year-month-day`.
 Keep in mind that the other `xx` pairs stay `xx` and need no change.
 Here are some examples:

 - `xxxx-xx-10`.
-Will trigger on the 10th day of any month.
+Will search for transactions on the 10th day of any month.
 - `xxxx-04-xx`.
-Will trigger for any date in April, no matter the year or the day.
+Will search for transactions on any date in April, no matter the year or the day.
 - `2018-xx-xx`.
-Will trigger for any date in 2018.
+Will search for transactions on any date in 2018.

 You can also make some advanced combinations:

 - `2017-xx-03`.
-Will trigger on the 3rd of the month, but only in 2017.
+Will search for transactions on the 3rd of the month, but only in 2017.
 - `2018-09-xx`.
-Will trigger on any day in September 2018.
+Will search for transactions on any day in September 2018.
 - `xxxx-08-07`.
-Will trigger on August 7th, whatever the year.
+Will search for transactions on August 7th, whatever the year.

-So you could say "Transaction date is before" `xxxx-xx-10` and any transaction before the 10th of the month is triggered.
+So you could say "Transaction date is before" `xxxx-xx-10` and any transaction before the 10th of the month is found by the search.

 !!! info
     These semi specific dates are tricky.
 The `xx`-values will be filled in by the date of the transaction.
-If your rule trigger has something like "2018-xx-xx" it will never match transactions from any year except 2018.
+If your search has something like "2018-xx-xx" it will never match transactions from any year except 2018.

 ## Would you like to know more?

-If you are missing a specific trigger, please check out the [support](../support.md) page.
+If you are missing a specific search option, please check out the [support](../support.md) page.